neondatabase/website/content/docs/manage/endpoints.md

 As mentioned above, your `max_connections` setting is based on the minimum compute size in your autoscaling configuration and does not scale along with your compute.
 To avoid this `max_connections` constraint, you can use a pooled connection for your application.
 See [Connection pooling](/docs/connect/connection-pooling).

-### Autosuspend configuration
+### Scale to zero configuration

-Neon's _Autosuspend_ feature automatically transitions a compute into an `Idle` state after a period of inactivity, also known as "scale-to-zero".
+Neon's _Scale to zero_ feature automatically transitions a compute into an idle state after a period of inactivity, also known as "scale-to-zero".
 By default, suspension occurs after 5 minutes of inactivity, but this delay can be adjusted.
-For instance, you can increase the delay to reduce the frequency of suspensions, or you can disable autosuspend completely to maintain an "always-active" compute.
+For instance, you can increase the delay to reduce the frequency of suspensions, or you can disable scale to zero completely to maintain an "always-active" compute.
 An "always-active" configuration eliminates the few seconds of latency required to reactivate a compute but is likely to increase your compute time usage.

-The maximum **Suspend compute after a period of inactivity** setting is 7 days.
-To disable autosuspend, which results in an always-active compute, deselect **Suspend compute after a period of inactivity**.
-For more information, refer to [Configuring autosuspend for Neon computes](/docs/guides/auto-suspend-guide).
+The maximum scale to zero setting is 7 days.
+For more information, refer to [Configuring scale to zero for Neon computes](/docs/guides/scale-to-zero-guide).

 <Admonition type="important">
 If you disable autosuspension entirely or your compute is never idle long enough to be automatically suspended, you will have to manually restart your compute to pick up the latest updates to Neon's compute images.
 Neon typically releases compute-related updates weekly.
 Not all releases contain critical updates, but a weekly compute restart is recommended to ensure that you do not miss anything important.
 For how to restart a compute, see [Restart a compute](/docs/manage/endpoints#restart-a-compute).